 Having established itself as a leading international financial centre over the last 50 years, Cayman now intends to establish itself as a leading international dispute resolution centre given its financial market expertise, neutral position, arbitration friendly legislation, and infrastructure, Cayman is a logical choice for conducting arbitral hearings and aims to be a “port of entry” into the arbitration world for the Caribbean and a hub for financial services related arbitration and dispute resolution.

-Megan is the CEO of the Cayman International Arbitration Centre.
-She specialises in Arbitration, Trusts, Corporate Governance, Maritime Law, Blockchain Technology and Digital Assets.
-She is admitted to Practice Law in the District of Columbia, Wyoming and Missouri.
+Megan is an attorney with Paget-Brown Chambers and is the CEO of the Cayman International Arbitration Centre.
+Her practice areas include Arbitration and Mediation, Trusts, Corporate Governance, Blockchain Technology and Digital Assets.
+She is admitted to Practice Law in the Cayman Islands, the District of Columbia, Wyoming and Missouri.